Chikkolee

 Chikkolee is a spicy wheat dish common in southern Andhra Pradesh and parts of Maharashtra.
-It is made in a manner similar to rothi (chapathi) after it is cut into pieces and served with addition of spices.
+It is made in a manner similar to roti (chapathi) after it is cut into pieces and served with the addition of spices.
 This is a traditional pudding of Rangrez, Bhavasara Kshatriya.
 It is a semi-liquid with crushed wheat, and meat pieces may be added.
 It can also be served as a snack.

 Ingredients

 It consists of wheat flour, salt, water, ginger paste, tamarind slices, and masala.